 - Adam Henderson – The Future of Work and how to succeed within it

 - Gordon Lamont and Freya Briley – Ideas Bootcamp

 - Jim Byford – The Portfolio Career: Develop your own toolbox

 - Simon Wakeman – Pitching contest

-From the start, young people will be allocated a one-to-one mentor with an industry expert to help guide them and they will also attend 40 hours on a work experience placement in a relevant company in Kent or Medway
+From the start, young people have been allocated a one-to-one mentor with an industry expert to help guide them and they are also attending 40 hours on a work experience placement in a relevant company in Kent or Medway

 If you think that this opportunity is for you – you need to be 18-25 and not in full time education.
 There is an easy application form to fill in – email firstname.lastname@example.org to be sent the link.
 There are just 10 places on this programme and, if successful, applicants will be contacted to attend a short interview.